-ROC's copy of each original executed document shall be given to the respective Legal and/or Contracts and Procurement Departments for filing.
+ROC's copy of each original executed document shall be given to the Legal Department for filing.

 29. Business Agreements and Legal Contracts

 ROC expects to compete fairly and ethically for all business opportunities.
 Employees involved in the negotiation of agreements and contracts must ensure that they act in accordance with all applicable laws relevant to the contract and the country in which the contract is being entered.
 All statements, communications and representations made to customers, suppliers, partners, competitors and others with whom they undertake business transactions, should be accurate and truthful and must not be misleading.